 * 2 Tbsps olive oil

-4. While the veggies are roasting, make the miso dressing: combine everything in a blender and blend until smooth, scraping down the sides once.
+4. While the veggies are roasting, make the miso dressing: combine everything in a blender and blend until smooth, scraping the sides down.
 Taste and adjust ingredients, if needed.
 I also ended up adding a little hot water at the end since my dressing was really thick and hard to pour.

 5. Also while the veggies are roasting, toast the sesame seeds over medium to low heat in a small skillet until fragrant and then remove from the heat and let cool.